 Skip to Main Content

-Is it an Article, a Book, or a Chapter in a Book?
-Identifying Citations: Chapter: APA, MLA, & Chicago Side-by-Side
+Is it a Journal Article, a Book, or a Chapter in a Book?
+Identifying Citations: Chapters: APA, MLA, & Chicago Side-by-Side

 No matter what style manual you are following (APA, MLA, etc.), you will need to learn how to recognize the three basic types of citations. #citations #bibliography #article #book #chapter